 Check the current HA stack used.
 If it's heartbeat switch it to corosync/pacemaker using the Corosync/Pacemaker guide of the current release.
+Heartbeat v2 is not supported in mr10.5.6.

 12.3.
 Planning a software upgrade

 Confirm the following information: